 Daisho-in Temple is located in Itsukushima (also known as Miyajima) in Hiroshima Prefecture.
 In Itsukushima, most people just visit the famous Itsukushima Shrine and the vermillion torii gate which seems to float in the ocean when the tide is high.
 However, Daisho-in is also worth visiting for its rich history and uniqueness.

 Daisho-in Temple is situated only a 5 minute walk from Itsukushima Shrine.
 It is the 14th temple in the Chugoku 33 Kannon Pilgrimage.
 The temple was founded in 806 by the monk Kukai, who was the founder of the Shingon sect of Buddhism.

-As you enter the temple ground, you will find hundreds of statues of Jizo in many different shapes and sizes and different facial expressions, creating the site totally mysterious and unique.
+As you enter the temple grounds, you will find hundreds of statues of Jizo in many different shapes and sizes and different facial expressions, creating the site totally mysterious and unique.
 Some Jizo statues stand as a group of three and pose like “hear no evil, see no evil, speak no evil”, where others can be even in shapes of famous Japanese cartoon characters.

 5-minute walk from Itsukushima Shrine, or 15-minute walk from the ferry pier on Itsukushima.